protomikron/cfmapwars/Readme.md

 # Overview

-CFMapWars (Colorful map wears) is a simple territory game simulation with maps and stuff.
+CFMapWars (Colorful map wars) is a simple territory game simulation with maps and stuff.

 # Run